Ashutosh781/Ashutosh781.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my MS in Robotics at the [Collaborative Robotics and Intelligent Systems Institute (CoRIS)](https://engineering.oregonstate.edu/CoRIS) at Oregon State University (OSU).
+I am currently pursuing my PhD in Robotics and Artificial intelligence (AI) at the [Collaborative Robotics and Intelligent Systems Institute (CoRIS)](https://engineering.oregonstate.edu/CoRIS) at Oregon State University (OSU).
 I completed my BE in Electronics and Communication from [BITS Pilani, Goa campus](https://www.bits-pilani.ac.in/goa/) in 2023.

-My current research focuses on Reinforcement Learning control for complex-legged systems.
-One project is developing a control policy for multiple connected Cassie robots to perform a dynamic task.
-I am working under [Prof. Alan Fern](https://engineering.oregonstate.edu/people/alan-fern) and [Prof. Ross Hatton](https://engineering.oregonstate.edu/people/ross-hatton) at the Dynamic Robotics & Artificial Intelligence Lab ([DRAIL](https://mime.engineering.oregonstate.edu/research/drl/)) and Laboratory for Robotics & Applied Mechanics ([LRAM](https://research.engr.oregonstate.edu/lram/)) respectively at OSU.
+My current research focuses on Reinforcement Learning control with integration of vision for complex-legged systems.
+One project is developing a control policy for multiple Bipedal (Cassie) robots for payload transport.
+I am working under [Prof. Alan Fern](https://engineering.oregonstate.edu/people/alan-fern) in the Dynamic Robotics & Artificial Intelligence Lab ([DRAIL](https://mime.engineering.oregonstate.edu/research/drl/)).

 For my undergraduate thesis, I worked at [Biorobotics lab](https://www.ri.cmu.edu/robotics-groups/biorobotics/), CMU, USA under [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).
 My notable work there included developing a surface reconstruction module for a robotic ultrasound system and working on distributed and decentralized control for a modular leg-wheel hybrid robot.